luiscoco/Golang-sample17-WebAPI-CRUD-for-MongoDb_deploy_to_Docker_Desktop/README.md

-#  Golang: How to deploy WbAPI CRUD for MongoDb to Docker Desktop
+#  Golang: How to deploy WebAPI CRUD for MongoDb to Docker Desktop

 We are going to **containerize** our **Go application** and **MongoDB** in two Docker containers running on our local laptop, we'll need to create a **Dockerfile** for our Go application